Bullying can happen even if you’re not at school.

 Support at school for pupils who have been made homeless

 Every day 60 children are made homeless in Scotland.
-A youth group from Shelter share their ideas for extra help that might make school easier for them.
+What extra help might make school easier for them?

 Pupil voice: talking about bullying